 The correct question is: how do you make a profit?
 Profit is not made with predictions since there is absolutely no way to predict the future price, it's made with a statistical advantage over a long time.
-To make a profit you don't need to know the exact movements of the price, you only need the price to decrease and increase some chosen values, for most of your trades.
-This makes profit a matter of statistics, not knowledge, of probability, not certainty.
-You need the probability to be in your favor.
+To make a profit you don't need to know the exact movements of the price, you need the probability to be in your favor.
 The winning trades must bring more profit than the losing trades bring losses, so that they can cover the stop-losses, the exchange's fees, and the price slippage (because the available liquidity might not cover your orders, in their entirety, at precise prices).

-Making a profit depends on the price going both down and up with the chosen values.
+Making a profit from trading depends on the price going both down and up.
 It is however irrelevant when this happens, it's irrelevant if the price is trending up or down, it only matters if you find opportunities when you can buy low and sell high, no matter what the price is.

 How do you chose your trading algorithm?
 You simulate each potential algorithm, with various parameters, on the past prices for the chosen cryptocurrency, whether manually or in software.
 The more detailed the simulation is, the higher the profit can be, and the smaller the risk can be.
-You only need to know the high and the low of each candle.
+You only need to know the open, high, low and close prices of each candle.
 Also, the volume is useful to get an idea about how much you can trade during a candle.

-You must simulate your strategy on past data.
+You must simulate your trading algorithm!
 There is absolutely no way around this.
-Slight variations can mean the difference between ruin and richness, and values which work for one cryptocurrency are unlikely to work for another.
-Any strategy that works in simulations is a potentially profitable way to trade, but a simulation can only give you the optimal values for the past.
-A simulation's result is no indication of what the used values will do in the future.
+Slight variations can mean the difference between ruin and richness, and an algorithm which works for one cryptocurrency might not work for another.
+Any algorithm that works in simulations is a potentially profitable way to trade, but a simulation can only give you the optimal algorithm for the past.
+A simulation's result is no indication of what the used algorithm will do in the future.

-If you find a set of values which shows an enormous potential profit, you should not gloat.
-You have just fit the solution to the data, so the algorithm would not yield a similar profit on other time frames.
-You could, in theory, find an equation which describes every ebb and flow of the price, for a given time frame in the past, equation which shows an enormous potential profit, but will the price movements be exactly repeated in the future?
-Absolutely not, so this equation will bring, most likely, zero profit in the future.
-The best set of values is not the one which shows the highest potential profit, but the one with the most repeatable pattern (which you can't know in advance).
+If you find an algorithm which shows an enormous potential profit, you should not gloat.
+You have just overfitted the solution to the data, so the algorithm would not yield a similar profit on other time frames.
+You could, in theory, find an equation which describes every ebb and flow of the price, for a given time frame in the past, equation which shows an astronomic potential profit, but will the price movements be exactly repeated in the future?
+Absolutely not, so this equation will either bring zero profit in the future, or ruin you.
+The best algorithm is not the one which shows the highest potential profit, but the one with the most repeatable pattern (which you can't know in advance).

-The simpler the pattern you follow is, the better it will fit across multiple very different types of price movement, even though the profit will be modest.
-For example, there will always be specific price drops in a specific time frame, followed by specific price raises, but the exact same ebbs and flows of the price will never be repeated.
-So, aim for repeatability, not profit maximization.
+A simple algorithm will better fit across multiple very different types of price movement, even though the profit will be modest.
+There will always be price drops followed by price raises, but the exact same ebbs and flows of the price will never be repeated.
+So, strive for repeatability, not profitability.